ekamperi/ekamperi.github.io/_posts/2019-12-31-bayes-theorem-likelihood-ratios.md

 title:  "Bayes theorem and likelihood ratios for diagnostic tests"
 date:   2020-01-19
 categories: [mathematics]
-tags: ['Bayes', 'mathematics', 'medicine', 'statistics']
+tags: ['Bayes theorem', 'medicine', 'statistics']
 ---

 I was taking a look at a course in medical research methodology and I stumbled upon the following problem.
 Suppose that the probability of a patient having a disease is 0.1 in the general population.
 Suppose also that the likelihood ratio (LR) for positive result for some diagnostic test is 1.8.
 What is then the probability of a patient having the disease if he tested positive for this diagnostic test?